Southwest Sweet Potato, Black Bean and Rice Skillet

 Time Saving Tips

-- Use leftover cooked brown rice, minute rice, microwaveable bagged rice, or frozen rice to save 40 minutes of cooking time.
+- Use leftover cooked brown rice or my recipe for black beans and rice, minute rice, microwaveable bagged rice, or frozen rice to save 40 minutes of cooking time.

 - If you have leftover roasted sweet potatoes those can be used instead.